Edward R. Burns, M.D., Executive Dean

 Dr. Burns is a graduate of Yeshiva University and received his M.D. degree from Einstein.
 Over a twenty-year period he has been a faculty member of the College and is a Professor in the Departments of Pathology and Medicine.
 He served as Director of Clinical Hematology at Einstein Hospital and Vice-Chairman and Director of Laboratories at Einstein and Montefiore Hospitals.
 He has over 50 publications, has authored a textbook and holds five U.S. patents for his own inventions.

 Since joining the Einstein faculty Dr. Burns was awarded the Sam Rosen Award for Outstanding Clinical Teaching and the Harry Eagle award for excellence in basic science teaching.
+In 2015 he was awarded Einstein's Lifetime Achievement Award in Excellence of Teaching.

 - Chair - Dean's Executive Committee